Gallo-Italic of Sicily

 Towns inhabited by the new immigrants became known as the "Lombard communities" (oppida Lombardorum, cumuna lummardi).
 The settlers, known as the Lombards of Sicily, actually came principally from the Aleramici fiefdoms of southern Montferrat, comprising today south-eastern Piedmont and north-western Liguria, "Lombardy" being the name for the whole of northern Italy during the Middle Ages.
 In addition to a common place of origin, the colonizers brought their Gallo-Italic languages.
 These languages added to the Gallic influence of the developing Sicilian language (influences which included Norman and Old Occitan) to become the Gallo-Italic of Sicily language family.

+Gallo-Italic of Sicily evolved from Old Lombard, and thus related to Lombard more closely than other Gallo-Italic languages.

 History

 Although Roger I took 30 years to take complete control of Sicily (from 1061 to 1091), by 1080 he had effective control of much of the island.
 During this conquest, some areas of central Sicily became depopulated as some, but far from all, of its Muslim population was expelled.
 Roger and his Norman successors encouraged migration to the region, especially by those closely allied with the Latin Church.
 Much of the migration was from northern Italy, particularly from his wife's family holdings in Piedmont and Liguria.